JoseRoca/WinFBX2/docs/COM/DVARIANT Class.md

 Initializes DVARIANT with a value stored in another VARIANT structure.

 ```
-FUNCTION PutVariantArrayElem (BYVAL pvarIn AS VARIANT PTR, BYVAL iElem AS ULONG) AS HRESULT
+FUNCTION PutVariantArrayElement (BYVAL pvarIn AS VARIANT PTR, BYVAL iElem AS ULONG) AS HRESULT
 ```

 | Parameter  | Description |